flack/midgard-portable/README.md

  - Links to non-ID fields are not supported in Doctrine.
 So any GUID-based links are currently not working, but a workaround for this will get implemented eventually

- - Currently, it is not possible to run midgard-portable when the original Midgard extenstion is loaded.
+ - Currently, it is not possible to run midgard-portable when the original Midgard extension is loaded.
 This is also a temporary problem that will get addressed

- - the MySQL ``SET`` column type used in some MgdSchemas is not yet implmented. midgard-portable will fall back to the ``type`` value from the property definition.
+ - the MySQL ``SET`` column type used in some MgdSchemas is not yet implemented. midgard-portable will fall back to the ``type`` value from the property definition.
 Implementing ``SET``/``ENUM`` support in Doctrine is not too hard to do, but it is not a priority right now